-The regular monitoring through the pain log is beneficial from another perspective as well.
-The CareClinic health app will offer you with monthly reports, which are created in accordance to your entries.
+Regular monitoring through the pain log is beneficial from another perspective as well.
+The CareClinic health app will offer you monthly reports, which are created in accordance to your entries.
 You can print the report or opt for the pain log PDF version, sharing your information with the doctor.

-Together, you can find the most suitable treatments and interventions solutions, obtaining the necessary pain relief and improving your overall quality of life.
+Together, you can find the most suitable treatments and intervention solutions, obtaining the necessary pain relief and improving your overall quality of life.

 Managing pain with the CareClinic app

 CareClinic can easily keep track of pain in a log format through regular entries.

 The app is available on both iOS and Android, it is simple to use and it guarantees the faithful recording of our pain-related information.
 Here are steps for using CareClinic to track your pain:

 - Create My Care Plan